Choosing a course

 What options are there for changing course?

-Many degrees within the same department have a common structure for the first year or two, so transfer to a different course within the same department is usually possible, although cannot be guaranteed.
+At Imperial, many degrees within the same department have a common structure for the first year or two, so transfer to a different course within the same department is usually possible, although cannot be guaranteed.

 Transferring to a course in another department is more complicated and will depend on many different factors, including availability of places and similarity of course content.